SBU-Josh/cocoa2/README.md

       'conda-forge::matplotlib=3.5.0' \
       'conda-forge::astropy=4.3.1'

- (**expert**) If the user wants to add tensorflow, keras and torch for an emulator-based project, type
+ (**warning**) If the user wants to add tensorflow, keras and torch for an emulator-based project, type

       conda activate cocoa
       $CONDA_PREFIX/bin/pip install --no-cache-dir \